 Intensive agriculture depletes water supplies as large quantities of water are required for irrigation.
 Additionally, livestock also has considerable demands on water for drinking.

 Some locations are more vulnerable to drought than others

 The map below shows the distribution of droughts around the world.

 This map shows drought severity, measured as the product of the average length of a drought occurrence and how dry it was the drought.
 This visualization is based on data collected for the period between 1901 and 2008.

-The areas expeirencing the the most severe droughts occur at aroudn 30° north and south of the equator.
+The areas experiencing the most severe droughts occur at around 30° north and south of the equator.
 This can be explained by global atmospheric circulation as high pressure at this latitude brings very little rainfall.

 Over time the locations affected by drought have varied.
 There have been more droughts in Africa, Asia and the Meditteranean since 1950 and fewer in the Americas and Russia.

-Some scientists have suggested climate change might lead to an increase in the frequency and severity of droughts in the future.
+Some scientists have suggested that climate change might increase the frequency and severity of droughts in the future.